Carbamoylphosphate Synthetase I Deficiency

 What causes it?

-Carbamoyl phosphate synthetase I deficiency belongs to a group of disorders called the Urea Cycle Disorders (UCDs).
+This disorder belongs to a group of disorders called the Urea Cycle Disorders (UCDs).
 These are inborn errors of metabolism caused by a deficiency of one of the enzymes in the urea cycle that is responsible for the removal of ammonia.
 When the body digests protein, it is broken down into small molecules known as amino acids.
 These travel through the blood stream and are transported to the cells.
 Most of us eat more protein than we need, and the excess amino acids are converted into a toxic substance known as ammonia.
 In the liver, the ammonia is converted to urea, which is harmless, and excreted in the urine.
 In Urea Cycle Disorders one of the enzymes does not function properly and ammonia is not removed from the blood stream.
 This causes a build-up of ammonia in the body with high blood ammonia concentrations (hyperammonaemia) and causes the symptoms.
-In this disorder defects in the CPS1 gene cause a deficiency of the enzyme carbamoyl phosphate synthetase I.
+In this disorder defects in the CPS1 gene causes a deficiency of the enzyme carbamoyl phosphate synthetase I.

 How common is it?